Thomas

 • International Affiliate of the American Psychological Association (APA)

-Prof. (Dr.) M. Thomas Kishore is a dedicated researcher, clinician, and educator who has made remarkable contributions to the field of child and adolescent mental health.
+Prof. (Dr.) M. Thomas Kishore is a dedicated researcher, clinician, and educator who has made remarkable contributions to the child and adolescent mental health field.
 His work in the early detection and intervention of developmental disorders continues to benefit countless children and families, shaping the future of mental health services in India and beyond.